aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/README.md

 This test didn't surface any errors, and would be sufficient to supports 813k new users per hour, and 19.5M new users per day.
 It would also support at least 203k CCU when mapped to logins and token refresh requests.
 There's no reason to expect this is even close to the upper limits of the solution, but you always need to validate and load test for your own use case.

-For logging in with 3rd party identity providers like Steam, Apple or Google Play, the backend will make requests to their endpoints to validate tokens.
+For logging in with 3rd party identity providers like Steam, Apple, Google Play or Facebook, the backend will make requests to their endpoints to validate tokens.
 These endpoints might have their own limits that you need to validate with the 3rd parties directly.
 As the solution supports up to 7 days of refreshing an existing access token (using the refresh token), this can massively reduce the amount of times you need to log in directly with the game platform identities and reduces the load from these endpoints.

 ## Security